Do I Need a Solicitor to Sell My House?

 Using a Solicitor or Conveyancer

-Solicitors and conveyancers have the experience and knowledge to guide you through the legal process.
+Solicitors and licensed conveyancers have the experience to guide you through the legal process.
 They can offer legal advice throughout and ensure all documentation is submitted correctly and on time.

 They will also have the appropriate insurance in place, meaning they can be trusted to get the job done.
 Most solicitors and conveyancers are also regulated by either the SRA, CLC, LSS, LSNI, or CILEX.